ricketytoc/tp/docs/DeveloperGuide.md

 ### Sorting the list

-1. Sorting the displayed list of employees.
+1. Sorting the displayed list of employees

     1. Prerequisites: List all employees using the `list` command.
 Multiple employees in the list.